 - Possible fever, lethargy or distress.

-In assessment of severity, psychological and psychosocial wellbeing and quality of life, take into account the impact of atopic eczema on parents or carers, as well as the child, and provide appropriate advice and support.
-The following assessment tools can be used (see links under 'Internet and further Reading', below):
+In assessment of severity, psychological and psychosocial well-being and quality of life, take into account the impact of atopic eczema on parents or carers, as well as the child and provide appropriate advice and support.
+The following assessment tools can be used (see links under 'Further reading & references', below):

-- Visual analogue scales (0-10) capturing the child/parent/carer's assessment of severity, itch and sleep loss over the previous 3 days and nights.
+- Visual analogue scales (0-10) capturing the child/parent/carer's assessment of severity, itch and sleep loss over the previous three days and nights.

 - Children's Dermatology Life Quality Index (CDLQI).